 Message from our President:

-So proud am I to be the President of The Garden Club of Senoia, a dynamic organization led by a team of smart, dedicated, hardworking women.
-Together, we are making a significant impact on our local environment, beautifying and preserving our historic Senoia gardens, green spaces, and public parks.
+As the president of The Garden Club of Senoia, I am proud to lead this dynamic organization.
+Our team comprises wise, dedicated, talented women who work to significantly impact our local environment.
+We are preserving and beautifying our historic Senoia gardens, green spaces, and public parks.
 With the support of our tight-knit community, we strive to promote horticulture education through sensible plantings that sustain our environment and wildlife and conserve our natural resources.

-Join us in our endeavors to create a more beautiful Senoia, and be a part of this inspiring journey!
+Join us, form new friendships, create a more beautiful Senoia, and be a part of this inspiring journey!

 Meet the Executive Board